 - The Ox Guard (Ochs): Start in the plow guard and curl your arms up so that the sword hilt is held to the side and slightly above your head, on the side of your back foot.
 When standing in the Ox, the edges of the sword will be parallel to the ground.

 - The Roof Guard (Vom Tag): To stand in the Roof guard, hold the sword tip up, pointing just slightly back.
 Your hands and hilt should be above your head.
 The long edge faces your opponent.

 - The Fool’s Guard (Alber): Point the tip of your sword forward and down towards the ground.
 This guard gives the appearance that you are open to attack.
 Hence it “fools” your opponent into attacking.

 The Liechtenauer tradition speaks of the Three Wounders (Drei Wünder): The strike, the thrust, and the slice.

 - The Strike: The strike is used to make a hard cut with percussive momentum.
-The dominant hand guides the blade in its direction, but the cutting power comes from the off hand, which creates the leverage to get the tip moving faster.
-There are three main types of cuts: the over-cut (oberhau), the under-cut (unterhau) and the middle-cut (mittelhau).
+The dominant hand guides the blade in its direction, but the cutting power comes from the off-hand, which creates the leverage to get the tip moving faster.
+There are three main types of cuts: the over-cut (oberhau), the under-cut (unterhau), and the middle-cut (mittelhau).

 - The Thrust: Because the tip is already pointed forward, the thrust is usually performed in the Plow or the Ox guards.
-As the sword’s tip extends in a straight line to the target, the body and feet follow afterwards.
+As the sword’s tip extends in a straight line to the target, the body and feet follow afterward.